corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/first-flow/code-java.md

     // Receive a response from the responder flow.
     Message response = session.receive(Message.class);

-    // The return value of a RPCStartableFlow must always be a String.
+    // The return value of a ClientStartableFlow must always be a String.
 This will be passed
-    // back as the REST RPC response when the status of the flow is queried on Corda. return response.getMessage();
+    // back as the REST response when the status of the flow is queried on Corda. return response.getMessage();
   }
 }

 /*
-RequestBody for triggering the flow via http-rpc:
+RequestBody for triggering the flow via REST:
 {
     "clientRequestId": "r1",
     "flowClassName": "com.r3.developers.csdetemplate.flowexample.workflows.MyFirstFlow",